AF-MAHMOU/Payment-Service/README.md

 # Payment-Service
-Basic payment service using stripe
+Basic payment service using stripe, Recommended for a micro services architecture.